Acute Gastritis

 Acute gastritis has a number of causes, including certain drugs; alcohol; bile; ischemia; bacterial, viral, and fungal infections; acute stress (shock); radiation; allergy and food poisoning; and direct trauma.
 The common mechanism of injury is an imbalance between the aggressive and the defensive factors that maintain the integrity of the gastric lining (mucosa).

-Acute erosive gastritis can result from an exposure to a variety of agents or factors.
+Acute erosive gastritis can result from exposure to a variety of agents or factors.
 This is referred to as reactive gastritis.
 These agents/factors include nonsteroidal anti-inflammatory drugs (NSAIDs), alcohol, cocaine, stress, radiation, bile reflux, and ischemia.
 The gastric mucosa exhibits hemorrhages, erosions, and ulcers.
 NSAIDs, such as aspirin, ibuprofen, and naproxen, are the most common agents associated with acute erosive gastritis.
-This results from both oral and systemic administration of these agents, either in therapeutic doses or in supratherapeutic doses.
+This results from both oral and systemic administration of these agents, either in therapeutic or supratherapeutic doses.

 Because of gravity, the inciting agents lie on the greater curvature of the stomach.
 This partly explains the development of acute gastritis distally over or near the greater curvature of the stomach in the case of orally administered NSAIDs.
 However, the major mechanism of injury is the reduction in prostaglandin synthesis.
-Prostaglandins are chemicals responsible for maintaining the mechanisms that result in the protection of the mucosa from the injurious effects of the gastric acid.
+Prostaglandins are chemicals responsible for maintaining the mechanisms that result in the protection of the mucosa from the injurious effects of gastric acid.
 Long-term effects of such ingestions can include fibrosis and stricture formation.

-H pylori gastritis typically starts as an acute gastritis in the antrum, causing intense inflammation, and over time, it may extend to involve the entire gastric mucosa resulting in chronic gastritis.
+H pylori gastritis typically starts as an acute gastritis in the antrum, causing intense inflammation and, over time, it may extend to involve the entire gastric mucosa, resulting in chronic gastritis.

-Antigen-presenting cells activate lymphocytes and other mononuclear cells that lead to chronic superficial gastritis.
+Antigen-presenting cells (APCs) activate lymphocytes and other mononuclear cells that lead to chronic superficial gastritis.
 The infection is established within a few weeks after the primary exposure to H pylori.
 It produces inflammation via the production of a number of toxins and enzymes.
-The intense inflammation can result in the loss of gastric glands responsible for the production of acid.
+The intense inflammation can result in the loss of gastric glands that are responsible for the production of acid.
 This is referred to as atrophic gastritis.
 Consequently, gastric acid production drops.
 The virulence genotype of the microbe is an important determinant for the severity of the gastritis and the formation of intestinal metaplasia, the transformation of gastric epithelium.
 This transformation can lead to gastric cancer.

 Reactive gastropathy is the second most common diagnosis made on gastric biopsy specimens after H pylori gastritis.
 This entity is believed to be secondary to bile reflux and was originally reported after partial gastrectomy (Billroth I or II).
 It is now considered to represent a nonspecific response to a variety of other gastric irritants.